5 Merchant Processor Scams and Tricks to Stay Away From

-Customer support channels – Do they offer phone support and live chat or is everything done via email?
-Make sure you sign up with a provide that lets you speak to a real person when necessary.
+Customer support channels.
+Do they offer phone support and live chat or is everything done via email?
+Make sure you sign up with a provider that lets you speak to a real person when necessary.

-Hours – Are their support hours in line with hours of operation?
+Hours.
+Are their support hours in line with your hours of operation?
 Or better yet, do they provide 24/7 customer service?
 Needless to say, you need a provider that’s there for you when you need them.